 When your Android phone has just enough network signal to start loading an app, webpage, song, or video, but the data connection is so slow it takes five minutes to show anything, it’s enough to want to throw your device into the ocean and call it quits on modern civilization.

 Worse still is when this happens when you’re at home, and not traveling around or roaming the countryside.

-Fortunately, there’s an easy, somewhat life-changing technique to increase the internet speed on most 4G- and 5G-capable Android phones by forcing your phone to only connect to either 4G (AKA LTE – Long Term Evolution) or 5G (AKA NR – New Radio) or both, any where you are.
+Luckily, there’s an easy way to increase the internet speed on most 4G- and 5G-capable Android phones by forcing your phone to only connect to either 4G (AKA LTE – Long Term Evolution) or 5G (AKA NR – New Radio) or both, anywhere you are.

-Here’s the dreaded scenario (highly simplified, and likely nowhere near the full story): when you’re in an area with poor network signal, your mobile phone automatically switches to the network mode (e.g. 2G/3G/4G/5G) that gets the best signal from the nearest cell tower.
+Here’s the scenario: when you’re in an area with poor network signal, your mobile phone automatically switches to the network mode (e.g. 2G/3G/4G/5G) that gets the best signal from the nearest cell tower.
 This happens a lot when you’re moving about, and it makes sense because it tends to keep you connected to the best tower possible on your drive to the store, for example.

 The problem is, even if your phone has adequate 4G or 5G signal for a smooth, fast internet experience, it will tend to switch over to the older, slower 3G network simply because the 3G signal is much stronger, more reliable, or simply closer (who knows what those towers are really thinking), and not because there’s absolutely no 4G or 5G coverage.

 This causes needless frustration for people who live in areas with strong 3G signal but weak or moderate 4G/5G signal, because the phone has decided to downgrade itself to 3G.